barcode16/Getting_And_Cleaning_Data/README.md

 ## The Final Data

-A tidy data set showing the averages of each mean and standard deviation measurement, resulting in 180 observations (the means for 30 subjects across 6 activities) of 68 variables.
+A tidy data set showing the averages of each mean and standard deviation measurement, resulting in 180 observations (the means for 30 subjects across 6 activities) of 75 variables (had "MeanFreq" variables been included, this would have been 88 variables).